© IWM (HU 123194)

 Soldiers’ Effects to Mrs. Frances Georgina Maude Hempson – widow.

-Claude is also remembered on the war memorial at Alfreton, Derbyshire and Framlingham College, Suffolk.
+Claude is also remembered on The Framlingham College WW1 Memorial, Suffolk.